- COVID-19 Guidance

 Can you give me more advice about supporting young people in the use of face coverings?

-Youth work organisations should ensure that young people are aware of the requirement to wear a face covering in indoor communal areas and help them understand the importance of this in preventing infection transmission.
+Youth work organisations should ensure that young people age 14 and over are aware of the requirement to wear a face covering in indoor areas.
+Organisations should help all young people them understand the importance of face coverings this in preventing infection transmission, and the recommendation that those under 14 also wear a face covering indoors when attending youth work activities.
 Scottish Government guidance regarding the public use of face coverings contains helpful information about how to wear and care for a face covering.
 Organisations may wish to have a small supply of disposable face coverings for young people who do not have one, to ensure that this does not exclude them from the youth work activity.

 Some individuals are exempt from wearing face coverings.
 Further information can be found here, including how to apply for an exemption card.
 No one should have to prove they are exempt, but carrying an exemption card may help young people feel more confident about attending a youth work activity.
 Youth work organisations may wish to ensure young people are aware of how to apply for a card.